Font Designer

 In order to reduce the size of a font file, you can reduce the number of characters in your font to be only those characters used by your application.
 To do this, create a file which contains all the characters used by your application (for example, concatenating all your NLS files is a good starting point).
 Then open the Preview wizard as described above, selecting that file.
 If you select the check box Delete unused on finish, then those characters that are in the font but not in the text file will be deleted from the font when you press the Finish button, leaving your font containing the minimum number of characters.
 As this font will contain only characters used by a specific application, it is best to prepare a “complete” font, and then apply this technique to a copy of that font to produce an application specific cut-down version of the font.

-Use a MicroEJ Font
+Use an EJF Font

 Dependencies